 On our explore last week J was fascinated by the mud and getting his wellie stuck in the mud so I decided to use this as inspiration for the messy play and we got "Stuck in the gloop".

 What you need to make Gloop

 Corn Flour (Corn Starch)

-We added food colouring to make it muddy coloured (needed to add more as it ended up pinky instead of brown)
+We added food coloring to make it muddy colored (needed to add more as it ended up pinky instead of brown)

 We added jungle animals to explore the gloop

 More Sensory Activities for Babies and Toddlers can be found in our selection of Tried and Tested Activities for Under 18-month-olds!